CatchTheTornado/askql/README.md

 #### Usage

-1. Write a hello world!
+1. Write a hello world and test it out with the CLI interpreter!
+If you'd like to use the GraphQL like endpoint [read this article](https://yonatankra.com/on-covid-19-graphql-and-askql/).

 In AskQL we only use single quotes: